-Colorado just got a new centrist third party.
+Colorado just got a new third party, and it’s centrist.
 Here’s what that means.

 Welcome the Unity Party to a ballot near you